nextinterfaces/closure-mobile/README.md

 closure-mobile
 ==============

-An MVP scaffolding for mobile closure apps
+An MVP scaffolding for mobile/touch closure apps

-touch support